 I often get asked the question, “What are my favorite things to use in gardening?”
 After giving the matter some thought, I came up with the following list of tools and other items I use the most.
 So, I guess then that makes them my favorites!

 As for planting tools, I like the transplant spade.
 Spades have square tips compared to the pointed tips of shovels.
-The transplant one is longer, too-between 10 and 12 inches-and slightly curved.
-Since most my gardening is with perennials, this allows me to dig an appropriate sized hole much quicker.
+The transplant one is longer, too-between 10 and 12 inches, and slightly curved.
+Since most of my gardening is with perennials, this allows me to dig an appropriate-sized hole much quicker.
 Of course, for the smaller plants and annuals, a good trowel is a must.

 For bulbs in the fall, for years I’ve used a bulb planter, one with a long handle so I don’t have to bend over.
 I’ve even found one now with a split cylinder for the planting part.
 Pull a lever, and it opens up to allow the soil to fall back into the hole where you just placed the bulb.

-My latest acquisition is a pair of loppers for really heavy stems, two inches or more thick.
+My latest acquisition is a pair of loppers for really heavy stems, two inches or thicker.
 It has extendable handles and a ratchet mechanism to allow for easier cutting.

 I have a separate gardening apron to wear when labeling plants.
 This has separate pockets for my pencil, old labels, new labels, and the occasional weed.

 Many labels are available for plants if you choose to label them, depending on your needs and budget.
 Since I try so many new perennials, I like to label them.
 My least expensive solution is to use plastic, six-inch markers with the names written in pencil.
 These will last a season, or longer, if out of direct sunlight.
 I place these at the base of most perennials, so they are out of sight from late spring onwards.

 Sure, I do have to relabel, but I figure this keeps me in touch with each plant at least once a year.
 And I use different colored labels each year, for tender plants, and for new plants.